Ricky Barrett

-William Domingos Barrett (born March 9, 1981) is a former professional baseball pitcher.
-He was selected by the Minnesota Twins in the 7th round (212th overall) of the 2002 Major League Baseball Draft.
+William Domingos Barrett (born March 9, 1981) is an American former professional baseball pitcher.
+He was selected by the Minnesota Twins in the 7th round (212th overall) of the 2002 Major League Baseball draft.
 He bats and throws left-handed.

 He pitched for McClatchy High School (Sacramento) in the Sac-Joaquin section championship game in 1998, his junior year, defeating Vallejo High School and future major league pitching star, then a high school senior, CC Sabathia, to win the championship.
 Barrett went on to attend the University of California, San Diego and the University of San Diego.
 In 2000, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
-He was selected by Minnesota in the 7th round of the 2002 MLB Draft.
+He was selected by Minnesota in the 7th round of the 2002 MLB draft.